MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

     bcdedit -deletevalue {dbgsettings} hostip
     ```

 3. Set the IPv6 address of the host.
-There must not be any spaces in the `hostipv6=s:t:u:v:w:x:y:z` string. <YourPort> is the port you selected above between 50000-50039, and <YourKey> is the four part key security key.
+There must not be any spaces in the `hostipv6=s:t:u:v:w:x:y:z` string. <YourPort> is is the network port number to use for this target machine, \<YourKey\> is the four part security key, and \<b.d.f\> are the bus device function location numbers for the NIC you want to use for KDNET.

     ```console
-    bcdedit /dbgsettings net hostipv6:s:t:u:v:w:x:y:z port:<YourPort> key:<YourKey>
+    bcdedit /dbgsettings net hostipv6:s:t:u:v:w:x:y:z port:<YourPort> key:<YourKey> busparams:<b.d.f>
     ```

 4. Type this command to confirm that the dbgsettings are set properly.